getsolus/help-center-docs/docs/packaging/git-basics.md

 git rebase -i origin/HEAD --autostash
 ```

-Then, find the needed commit and change pick to e (short for edit), save and exit.
+Then, find the needed commit and change "pick" to "e" (short for edit), save and exit.
 Then run

 ```bash